bpocallaghan/generators/readme.md

 # Laravel 5 File Generators

 Custom Laravel 5 File Generators with a config file and publishable stubs.
+You can add new stubs in the config.
 This package can be used by anyone, but keep in mind that it is optimized for my personal custom workflow.
 It may not suit your workflow, but please let me know about any issues or new features.